Johin2/DocumentExtraction/README.md

 The main() function connects to a MySQL server, calls upload_documents() to process the images and store them in the database, and prints a success or cancellation message to the console.

 Overall, this code enables the user to upload images, extract text from them, and store the text and metadata in a MySQL database.

+This project will keep on updating as I learn new things